 More than 2.8 million Venezuelans live in Colombia, according to an official report from the Colombian government.
-However, between June and August of 2023, the flow of migrants from the neighboring country decreased slightly.
+Between June and August of 2023, the flow of migrants from the neighboring country decreased slightly.
 Migration Colombia reported in a statement that the number of Venezuelan migrants in Colombia “decreased from 2,888,505 in June 2023 to 2,875,743 in August 2023, representing a 0.4% decrease.”

 Colombia remains the main recipient country of the Venezuelan diaspora, estimated at 7.7 million nationals who have left their homeland in search of better living conditions.
 After Colombia, Peru is the second-largest host country with 1.5 million migrants, followed by Brazil with 502,000 and Ecuador with 438,000 Venezuelans, according to UNHCR.